evanfp582/P2P_Fileshare/README.md

 ```cmd
 .\test8.ps1
 ```
 Test 8 is meant as a comparison between test 7.
-We can see that this test runs much more slowly because there are only 2 downloader peers.
+We can see that this test runs at a similar speed to test 7 even with fewer peers.
-As a result, we can see that adding more peers to a P2P file sharing system actually increases the rate at which files can be transmitted, as opposed to a standard client-server system where adding more clients would be expected to slow down execution.
+As a result, we can see that adding more peers to a P2P file sharing system does not decrease the rate at which files can be transmitted, as opposed to a standard client-server system where adding more clients would be expected to slow down execution.